PicGo/PicGo-Core/README.md

 **Typora supports PicGo-Core natively**.
 If you like PicGo-Core and have time, welcome to help me translate the documentation of PicGo-Core into English.

 ## Installation

+PicGo should be installed with node.js >= 12.

 ### Global install